Beilinson-Bernstein localization over the Harish-Chandra center: Introduction

 The adjunction $(\pi^*,\pi_*)$ on quasicoherent sheaves associated to $\pi:X\to Y$ defines a comonad $T^\vee=\pi^*\pi_*$ acting on $\cQ(X)$, and it is easy to see that $T^\vee$ is represented by the coalgebra object

-Observe that $\cA$ is simply the groupoid coalgebra (functions on the groupoid with convolution coproduct) for the descent groupoid $\XYX$ acting on $X$, and an $\cA$-comodule structure simply enforces invariance along the fibers of $\pi$.
+Observe that $\cA$ is simply the groupoid coalgebra (functions on the groupoid with convolution coproduct) for the descent groupoid $\XYX$ acting on $X$.
 When $\pi$ is faithfully flat, then descent holds by \cite[7]{dag11}, providing an equivalence Such flatness will not hold in our setting, but we will know that $\pi^*$ is conservative and cocontinuous and thus descent holds by the Barr-Beck-Lurie theorem.

 Next, let us assume that $\pi$ is proper and surjective on field points.
 Consider the symmetric monoidal dg category $\cQ^!(Y)$ of ind-coherent sheaves equipped with $!$-tensor product, and its natural module dg category $\cQ^!(X)$ under the pullback $\pi^!$.
 The dg category $\cQ^!(\XYX)$ is monoidal with respect to convolution, acts on $\cQ^!(X)$ by endofuntors with a natural $\cQ^!(Y)$-linear structure, thus leading to a monoidal functor which is typically not an equivalence